Shopping around for a new car? There are plenty of great car lease deals available to help you get your new set of wheels for less.

 What are the lowest lease rates in Canada?

-If you’re searching for the best lease deals in Canada, here are some of the lowest lease rates currently available at the following popular manufacturers:
+If you’re searching for the best lease deals in Canada, here are some of the lowest lease rates currently available from the following popular manufacturers:

-Check the table below for details of the best lease deals in Canada currently available from leading manufacturers.
+Check the table below for details on some of the best lease deals in Canada currently available from leading manufacturers.

 Brand